lavender-cherimoya/Plotly-Assignment/README.md

 # Plotly-Assignment
-Reposiroty containing an interactive plot done with plotly in R.
+Repository containing an interactive plot done with plotly in R.